LYarnall/PI-Security-DSC/README.md

 ## About

 This module contains DSC resources for the configuration of PI System security.
-Head over to the [Wiki](https://github.com/osisoft/PI-Security-DSC/wiki) for tutorials and more information on the project.

 The latest release version of the PI Security DSC from [Releases](https://github.com/osisoft/PI-Security-Audit-Tools/releases).

 If you are looking for the PI Security audit checks, please see the [PI Security Audit Tools](https://github.com/osisoft/PI-Security-DSC) repository.

+## Documentation

+Head over to the [Wiki](https://github.com/osisoft/PI-Security-DSC/wiki) for tutorials and documentation for the project.
+[Getting Started](https://github.com/osisoft/PI-Security-DSC/wiki/Getting-Started) is a great place to begin.

 ## Discussion